I'm honored and excited to be a part of your wedding!

 - 2 Weeks Before: I'll confirm the wedding timeline and family shot list if I haven't already.
 Final payment is due.

-- 1 Week (or Less) Before: For most weddings, (especially large ones,) I try to meet you at the wedding venue to do a walk-through to decide on the best places to shoot and learn where things will happen in general.
+- 1 Week (or Less) Before: For many weddings, (especially large, multi-venue ones,) I try to meet you at the wedding venue to do a walk-through to decide on the best places to shoot and learn where things will happen in general.

 The Engagement Session